In Czechia the power plugs and sockets are of type C and E. The standard voltage is 230 V and the standard frequency is 50 Hz.

 The local currency is Czech koruna (CZK).
 1 EUR = 23.6882 CZK.

-Credit cards are accepted in most shops and restaurants except for small street vendors.
+Credit cards are accepted in most shops and restaurants.

 Telephone and internet access

+The Roam like at home Regime is available for attendees from EU countries.
+Telephone and internet access is expensive.
+Check on beforehand the roaming rates of your contract.
 Wireless connection is free at the venue.
-WiFi is usually free in all hotels, in many restaurants, cafés and shopping centers however a registration may be required to gain access.
+WiFi is usually free in all hotels.
+However, a registration may be required to gain access.
 Pre-paid cards for cell phones are available for purchase at phone operators’ stores.

-The official language is Turkish.
+The official language is Czech.
 Hotel staff (and often restaurant staff) can communicate in English.

 Prague is a great place to visit with your children, with no shortage of fun and relaxing activities.
 Some ideas: zoo, Lego museum, Prague Castle, ...